 - Name The default tree generated during multiple alignment is always named Tree.
 Other trees are assigned names during the use of the Tree > Compute Phylogeny command. - Method The algorithm used to create the tree.
 The default tree is always created using Neighbor joining: BIONJ, which is abbreviated to BIONJ.
-Other trees may use that method or the Maximum likelihood: RAxML method, which is abbreviated as RAxML. - Completion Date and time the phylogenetic tree in that row was completed.
+Other trees may use that method or the Maximum likelihood: RAxML method, which is abbreviated as RAxML. - Status/Completion Time the tree took to complete.